isomerpages/govtech-gobusiness-main/_run-and-grow/government-assistance/toolkits-programmes.md

       <br>The Emerging Technology Programme co-funds the costs of trials and adoption of frontier technologies like 5G, aritificial intelligence, and trust technologies.
 More details in due course.

       <a href="/images/budget2021/Budget 2021 Navigator (businesses).pdf" target="_blank">Find Out More</a>
-  - title: Conduct R&D or to Develop/Test New Products and Services
+  - title: Conduct R&D or develop/test new products and services
     content:  |
       **Open Innovation Platform (OIP)<img src="/images/budget2021/budget_enhanced.png">**
       <br>The Open Innovation Platform supports companies in getting quality and multi-disciplinary solutions to meet their digital innovation and business needs; enhanced with new features to increase scale and speed.